East Asia Linguistics Center (CRLAO)

 Historical Anthropology of the Medieval West (GAHOM-CRH)

 Specialist library and database linked to the research questions and projects of the Historical Anthropology of the Medieval West Research Group (GAHOM).
 The library has held the following collections since the following dates: (since 1978) Medieval Literature of Exempla; (since 1983) Medieval Images; and (since 2005) Comparative History of towns in the Germanic region at the end of the Middle Ages.
-Since 1st October 2008, new acquisitions are added to the Sudoc and Babylone systems, which can be found in the MSH-Paris catalogue.
+Since 1st October 2008, new acquisitions have been added to the Sudoc and Babylone systems, which can be found in the MSH-Paris catalogue.
 The Library is in the process of converting its computerized catalogue (1993-2008).

 Contact : Aline Debert